Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 There are five different spark jobs, each performs a different task.
 All the Spark jobs are written in PySpark.

 ##### 1. Spark Job Sales_Data_Aggregation
-This Spark job turns unstructured transational raw data in Json format to structured csv format, and also aggregates individual transactions to weekly sales data at store level for every run of the pipeline *RetailDFModel_PriceOptimizationPipeline*.
+This Spark job turns unstructured transactional raw data in Json format to structured csv format, and also aggregates individual transactions to weekly sales data at store level for every run of the pipeline *RetailDFModel_PriceOptimizationPipeline*.
 - Go to the folder **"Scripts\PySpark Job"** inside the downloaded GIT repo
 - Open the file **Sales_Data_Aggregation.py** in text editor
 - On line number **54**, replace the adl_name **\<Azuredatalakestore-Name>** with the one we created in step 2